 If your child is demonstrating any of these signs, getting angry or frustrated with them is not the answer.
 These could be signs of serious emotional distress on your child.
 Action should be taken, such as talking with your child with your spouse and seeking a therapist.
 If your child expresses the desire to harm his or herself, it is imperative to take immediate action and seek help.

-At The Law Offices of O’Toole & Gunteski LLC, we do what we can to ensure that your divorce runs smoothly for you and your family.
+At The Law Office of Darren C. O'Toole, LLC, we do what we can to ensure that your divorce runs smoothly for you and your family.
 We understand that it can be a difficult time, especially for a child, but pursuing what is in your best interest and wellbeing can help soothe the stress.

 For more information about our divorce services, contact our Monmouth County divorce lawyers today.